Flutter vs Nativescript: Everything You Need To Know in 2022

 It may be any of the platforms like Flutter or NativeScript.
 From a different perspective, both app developments are the best tool.

-Its different features show efficiency in their own way.
+Equally important its different features show efficiency in their own way.
 Both are good frameworks to develop the app.

 However, some people predict that Flutter is the right platform that will rule the industry in the upcoming years.